Skip to main content

 Which Kong Should You Get?

-The product line has different versions for puppies, seniors and strong chewers, to make this activity as safe as possible for your dog’s dental and gastrointestinal health.
-Consider your dog’s experience with a Kong and his temperament: Is your dog is a large, strong chewer who tends to tear through things he can chew quickly?
-Does he eat non-food items?
-If there’s any risk that your dog could eat all or parts of the Kong, supervise him very closely or consider not providing this toy at all.
+The product line has different versions for puppies (pink and blue), adults (red), seniors (purple) and strong chewers (black), to make this activity as safe as possible for your dog’s dental and gastrointestinal health.
+Consider your dog’s experience with a Kong and their temperament: Is your dog a large, strong chewer who tends to tear through things they can chew quickly?
+Do they eat non-food items?
+If there’s any risk that your dog could eat all or parts of the Kong, supervise them very closely or consider not providing this toy at all.

 Tips for Stuffing a Kong